A Panel on “Current Issues in Software Requirements Engineering”

 sponsored by the Athens Journal of Τechnology & Engineering & Athens Journal of Sciences

-The Computer Research Unit of the Athens Institute for Education and Research (ATINER) organizes A Panel on “Current Issues in Software Requirements Engineering”, 15-18 May 2017, Athens, Greece as part of the 13th Annual International Conference on Information Technology & Computer Science sponsored by the Athens Journal of Τechnology & Engineering & Athens Journal of Sciences.
+The Computer Unit of ATINER organizes A Panel on “Current Issues in Software Requirements Engineering”, 15-18 May 2017, Athens, Greece as part of the 13th Annual International Conference on Information Technology & Computer Science sponsored by the Athens Journal of Τechnology & Engineering & Athens Journal of Sciences.

 Requirements Engineering (RE) include all processes and activities carried out to identify, elicit, analyze, specify and validate the requirements of software products.
 The term requirements refer to the description of the functions, behaviors, features, constraints, and quality attributes that should be implemented in a software product.
 RE is an important aspect of software development and critical to the overall success of a software such that there is a correlation between bad requirements and software failures.
 The aim of this panel is to discuss and analyze current issues software requirements engineering.
 Participants will also have the opportunity to present and discuss software development and requirements engineering work in progress, and get feedback from experts.
 Students, practitioners, and academics who are currently involved software development and requirements engineering practices are strongly encouraged to participate.
 Those who want to learn more about requirements engineering are also encouraged to attend and participate.
 Preference will be given to academics and practitioners in their early career